 The impact of short-stopping

 Short-stopping is also very detrimental to customers.
-They might suddenly be saddled with an expensive bill to a destination that they never called, or be unable to get through to the number that they are trying to reach.
+They suddenly are saddled with an expensive bill to a destination that they never called or unable to get through to the number that they are trying to reach.
 Moreover, since fraudsters target destinations with higher termination rates so that they can cut a share of the profits, operators sometimes block the numbering plans of costly countries altogether, in an attempt to protect themselves from telecom fraud.
 Customers who legitimately want to reach those countries are unable to do so.

 A better fraud prevention solution

 Although customers receive bills from one source, they are actually paying three or more different entities for every call they place, including:

 1. Originating operator (dial tone service): The operator who connects the call from the customer's equipment to a telephone company

 2. Transit operator/s: The carriers that transport the signal (call) to another telephone company office near the targeted recipient

 3. Terminating operator: The operator that completes the call by connecting it to the receiving subscriber's equipment